Jasu-html/BIGBREW-REDESIGNED/README.md

 ## 🤝 **Contributing**

 This project is still in development.
-If you would like to contribute, fork the repository and create a pull request.
+If you would like to contribute, you can fork the repository and create a pull request.
 Here are the basic steps for contributing:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature-branch`)